 Tranquillity, luxury and friendly Berber hospitality in the middle of the desert…

 The desert is a magical place.
 Tranquillity, clear skies, bright stars, shimmering vistas, intense colours, huge dunes and magical experiences.
-This can all be enjoyed in comfort at Erg Chigaga Luxury Desert Camp, either at the main camp or at one of our private or nomadic camps.
+This can all be enjoyed in comfort at Erg Chigaga Luxury Desert Camp, either at the main camp or at our stunning private camp.

-The main camp, situated in a quiet location and surrounded by dunes, can accommodate 18 people in 9 spacious tents (25 sq m).
+NOT to be confused with another camp using the same name, Nick and Bobo’s desert camp is situated in a quiet location and surrounded by dunes. the main camp can accommodate 20 people in 10 spacious tents (25 sq m).
 Each tent is equipped with ‘wall-to-wall rugs’, solar-powered lighting and handcrafted furniture.
-Each tent has en suite bathroom facilities.
+Each tent has en-suite bathroom facilities.